intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Point Bar
     - [ ] It automatically switches on when you create your first Point Type, but it can be manually turned off
+- [ ] App intensive functions
+    - [ ] Might code them in Rust and interop with them using WebAssembly
+- [ ] Add a custom menu (https://tauri.app/v1/guides/features/menu) for stuff
+  like reloading, existing, and maybe links to the source as well as a tutorial for IntScript (if it is ever made)

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/